keshavrkaranth/fullstack_assignment/README.md

 Points to note -
 - There is a lot of creative freedom here which has been given to not limit the thinking of the applicant and to provide room for flexibility.
 Use it to your advantage.
 - Bonus points for using any framework such as Angular or Vue.

+## Other Important points
+Please include detailed instructions to run the app, including dependencies list and installation guidelines.
+It would be terrific if you are able to deploy it (perhaps using Heroku or GCP free $300 credits) and include a link to the hosted app.
+Comment your code wherever required.